natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/IAM-AWC-CLI.md

         - language specific APIs
         - enables you to access AWS programmatically

-  ## IAM Roles
+    ### IAM Roles
     -  permissions given to AWS services
     -  **POLICY**
         - "Action": ["sts:AssumeRole"]
         - "Service": ["ec2.amazonaws.com"]
         - This means that this role can be assumed by the EC2 service

-  ## IAM Security Tools
+    ### IAM Security Tools
     - IAM Credentials Report (account-level)
       - lists account users and the status of their credentials
+      - great to look at if you are looking at users account security and if they are changing their passwords or have MFA
+      - CSV file
+      - In IAM left tab
-  - IAM Access Advisor (user-level)
+    - IAM Last Accessed (user-level)
       - shows service permissions granted to users and when those services were last accessed
       - use this info to revise permissions
+      - find tab in the individual users profile
   ## AWS CLI
   - Allows you to access AWS through the command line
+    ### Access Keys
+      - Used to access the CLI
+      - After you create an access key, that is the last time you will see that page.
+You have to store your access key somewhere or dowmload it
-    ### How to create access keys?
+      **How to get an access key?**
       - Go to user
       - Security creditials
       - Create access keys